lorddex/daily-bot/README.md

 Configure two commands:
 * /daily-report: Get a daily report.
 It must be linked to the `/report` endpoint.
 * /daily-clean-all: Remove all messages stored by the user.
 It must be linked to the `/clean-all` endpoint.
-* /daily-add: Add a new message to the daily report.
-It must be linked to the `/add` endpoint.

 ### Bot Token Scopes
 * app_mentions:read